 That’s a reason I always create my own army and never use anything established.
 I love the freedom to create my army in my vision and foster character.
 Everything from the models, to the paint scheme, to the fluff, is just another layer to establish the army; and eventually it takes on a life of its own.

 Playing narrative games, and participating in campaigns, is another great way to infuse life into your army.
-I will often do things that aren’t strategically valuable just because it’s what the army, or model would do.
+I will often do things that may seem stupid just because it’s what the army, or model would do.
 I’m very much a fluffy gamer.

 I’ve talked about this before, how playing campaigns is fun, so I won’t dive into it too much here.
 Suffice to say that I’m a big fan of forging the narrative.
 Again, the more life your army has to you the more fun it is to play.